mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 - My wife and I became parents.
 - I realized that caring for a newborn takes more time than I expected.
+- I'm unsure what to do with my partially-finished Hacker News course.

 ## Goal Grades